tristin/akka-sdk/samples/event-sourced-customer-registry-subscriber/README.md

 To understand the Akka concepts that are the basis for this example, see [Designing services](https://docs.kalix. io/java/development-process.html) in the documentation.

-The project `eventsourced-customer-registry-subscriber` is a downstream consumer of the Service to Service event stream provided by `eventsourced-customer-registry` project.
+The project `event-sourced-customer-registry-subscriber` is a downstream consumer of the Service to Service event stream provided by `event-sourced-customer-registry` project.

 ## Building